istio/old_pilot_repo/doc/testing.md

 We follow Golang unit testing practice of creating `source_test.go` next to `source.go` files that provide sufficient coverage of the functionality.
 These tests can also be run using `bazel` with additional strict dependency declarations.

 For tests that require Kubernetes access, we rely on the client libraries and `.kube/config` file that needs to be linked into your repository directory as `platform/kube/config`.
 Kubernetes tests use this file to authenticate and access the cluster.
+Each test creates a temporary namespace and deletes it on completion.

 For tests that require systems integration, such as invoking the proxy with a special configuration, we capture the desired output as golden artifacts and save the artifacts in the repository.
 Validation tests compare generated output against the desired output.
 For example, [Envoy configuration test data](../proxy/envoy/testdata) contains auto-generated proxy configuration.
 If you make changes to the config generation, you also need to create or update the golden artifact in the same pull request.